enso-org/enso/doc/design/type-system/types.md

   an interface may be _more specific_ than the interface definition itself, through use of GADTs.

-- Interfaces in Luna are inherently multi-parameter, by virtue of specifying a structure as a row.
+- Interfaces in Enso are inherently multi-parameter, by virtue of specifying a structure as a row.

 - In an ideal world, we would like to only require programmer-provided type